 Diamorphine is a painkiller.
 You have it for moderate to severe cancer pain.
-It can also reduce breathlessness caused by a build up of fluid around the lung (a pleural effusion).
+It can also reduce breathlessness caused by a build up of fluid in the lungs.

 You can only get diamorphine on prescription from your doctor.
 It is a type of opioid.